 Both piperacillin and tazobactam are approximately 30% bound to plasma proteins.
 The protein binding of either piperacillin or tazobactam is unaffected by the presence of the other compound.
 Protein binding of the tazobactam metabolite is negligible.

 Piperacillin and tazobactam are widely distributed into tissues and body fluids including intestinal mucosa, gallbladder, lung, female reproductive tissues (uterus, ovary, and fallopian tube), interstitial fluid, and bile.
 Mean tissue concentrations are generally 50% to 100% of those in plasma.
-Distribution of piperacillin and tazobactam into cerebrospinal fluid is low in subjects with non-inflamed meninges, as with other penicillins.
+Distribution of piperacillin and tazobactam into cerebrospinal fluid is low in subjects with non-inflamed meninges, as with other penicillins (see Table 7).

 After the administration of single doses of piperacillin/tazobactam to subjects with renal impairment, the half-life of piperacillin and of tazobactam increases with decreasing creatinine clearance.
 At creatinine clearance below 20 mL/min, the increase in half-life is twofold for piperacillin and fourfold for tazobactam compared to subjects with normal renal function.
-Dosage adjustments for ZOSYN are recommended when creatinine clearance is below 40 mL/min in patients receiving the usual recommended daily dose of ZOSYN (piperacillin and tazobactam for injection, USP).
-(See DOSAGE AND ADMINISTRATION section for specific recommendations for the treatment of patients with renal insufficiency.)
+Dosage adjustments for ZOSYN are recommended when creatinine clearance is below 40 mL/min in patients receiving the usual recommended daily dose of ZOSYN.
+See Dosage and Administration (2) for specific recommendations for the treatment of patients with renal -impairment.

 Hemodialysis removes 30% to 40% of a piperacillin/tazobactam dose with an additional 5% of the tazobactam dose removed as the tazobactam metabolite.
 Peritoneal dialysis removes approximately 6% and 21% of the piperacillin and tazobactam doses, respectively, with up to 16% of the tazobactam dose removed as the tazobactam metabolite.
-For dosage recommendations for patients undergoing hemodialysis, see DOSAGE AND ADMINISTRATION section.
+For dosage recommendations for patients undergoing hemodialysis [see Dosage and Administration (2)].

 The half-life of piperacillin and of tazobactam increases by approximately 25% and 18%, respectively, in patients with hepatic cirrhosis compared to healthy subjects.
 However, this difference does not warrant dosage adjustment of ZOSYN due to hepatic cirrhosis.